SaintClever/Nebula-Academy/1-Introduction-To-Python-Programming/08-Functions-and-Modules/Lesson/Functions-and-Modules.md

 *Modules in Python*

-As a Python developer you will likely use modules on a daily basis.
-Modules are a great way to organize your own code and make it more reusable, as well as gain access to tools and functionality that other developers in the community have created.
+As a Python developer, you'll use modules a lot.
+They can help you keep your code organized, make it easier to reuse, and give you access to tools and functions that other developers have created.

-A module in Python is a file containing Python definitions, statements, and functions.
-It provides a way to organize related code into separate files and promotes code reusability.
-To use the code defined in a module, you need to import it into your program using the `import` keyword, followed by the module name.
+A module is just a file that contains Python code.
+It lets you group related code together and reuse it in different programs.
+To use a module in your program, you need to import it using the `import` keyword and the module's name.

 Some built-in python modules include `math`, `random`, and `sys`.
 You can find a list of all the built-in modules in the [Python Standard Library](https://docs.python.org/3/library/index.html).
 There modules are available to you without having to install any additional packages.